A mecca for skiing and outdoor enthusiasts

 How much does a ski lift ticket cost in Åre?

-With its good location and modern ski systems, Åre is known as one of Sweden’s most snow-sure ski resorts.
+With its good location and modern ski systems, Åre is known as one of the most snow-sure places for skiing in Sweden.

 Maps of the ski slopes: